Metastatic Liver Cancer | Lisa’s father’s colon cancer spread to his liver

 In the fourth drawing, a tumor cell can be seen in the lower right hand corner breaking into a small blood vessel (pink segmented circle) to spread or metastasize.
 In case of Lisa’s father, his colon cancer spread to his liver.

-One Response to “Lisa’s father’s colon cancer spread to his liver”
+1 thought on “Lisa’s father’s colon cancer spread to his liver”